alreinson/cv/_includes/index.md

 [anna-liisa@reinson.ee](mailto:anna-liisa@reinson.ee)

-> Hello and thank you for finding your way here.
+> Thank you for finding your way here.
 I am a computer geek at heart and now also by profession.
 My career path so far has been an adventure into the world of marketing and advertising, which recently took a deep dive into technology.
 I am currently responsible for creating delightful User Experiences through developing Digital Sales Channels.
 Feel free to have a look around and should you have any questions, don't hesitate to ask.

 ## Experience